ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 Collaboration Culture
 ---

 The prototype of the collaboration culture is the family.
-In competitive situations it´s about our team against the other team.
+In competitive situations it´s about our team against their team.
 Synergy is key and 2 plus 2 sums up to 5 when people are working together and support each other towards a shared goal.
 Positive and mutual emphasizing relationships propel the team.
 People feel connected and obliged to their organization - and vice versa.
-Together we win and alone we lose.
+Attitude is, together we win and alone we lose.
 There is not much distance between top management and work force.
-If the organization runs fine, all people will participate the financial wealth.
-It is an egalitarian culture.
+If the organization has commercial success, all people participate in the financial wealth.
+The collobaration culture is more egalitarian than other cultures.

 Like an orchestra, all individuals try to behave at their best for the optimal overarching result.
 Excessive egoism or diva-attitude will not be tolerated.

 Releationships to customers are partner-oriented.
 Customers are part of the team and much energy is invested to understand the customers and supply to their real demands and needs.

+Ideas and concepts are important but it is people who are nurtured.
+Loyalty and trust are essential while politics, infighting and betrayal erode collaboration.

+Whatever works is emphasized, particularly what the team decides will work.
+Pragmatism is part of daily life and initiative of individuals and teams is high.
+The collaboration culture sees the need for quick change and reacts accordingly.
+The culture is more tactical than strategic.

 Cultivation Culture
 ---